Deontay Wilder has continued his rant against former opponent Tyson Fury by claiming the WBC champion cheated in his first world title fight.

 Fury battered and beatdown Wilder in seven rounds at the MGM Grand in Las Vegas.
 Wilder has failed to accept the loss in the months since.

-From blaming the gloves to his cornermen, Wilder has gone on the ultimate rampage of as yet unproven allegations.
+From blaming the gloves on his cornermen, Wilder has gone on the ultimate rampage of as yet unproven allegations.
 Fury has responded with a denial and a promise never to face Wilder again despite a contracted trilogy agreement.

 During an interview on the Last Stand Podcast with Brian Custer, Wilder gave a much-anticipated in-depth interview.